-After the newcomer(s) arrive, sponsorship group members will accompany them to a bank to set up a bank account and get a bank card.
+After the newcomer(s) arrive, sponsorship group members should accompany them to a bank to set up a bank account and get a bank card.

 - Do research ahead of time to find a bank with the most benefits and least costs.
-Some banks have special programs designed especially for newcomers to Canada that may offer flexibility regarding required documentation and the banking terms. - You can confirm with the bank beforehand on what documents are needed to set up a bank account.

-- Make sure to teach the newcomer(s) about specific Canadian banking matters such as the cost of withdrawing money from an ATM other than their bank's, the cost of paying in a store with the debit card, bank fees, etc. - Many newcomer(s) will not have ever used cheques, direct deposit or automatic withdrawals.
-It is important to explain how these work and, in the case of automatic withdrawals, involve the newcomer(s) in any decisions made to set these up. - You should explain the risks and benefits of having a credit card, including that it is important to start developing a credit history in Canada.
-Should the newcomer(s) choose to apply for a credit card, ensure they understand the terms, most importantly with regards to interest charges.
+Some banks have special programs designed especially for newcomers to Canada that may offer flexibility regarding required documentation and the banking terms. - · Confirm with the bank beforehand on what documents are needed to set up a bank account. - Teach the newcomer(s) about specific Canadian banking matters such as the cost of withdrawing money from an ATM other than their bank, the cost of paying in a store with the debit card, bank fees, etc. - Many newcomer(s) will never have used cheques, direct deposit, or automatic withdrawals.
+Explain how these work.
+For automatic withdrawals, involve the newcomer(s) in any decisions made to set these up. - Explain the risks and benefits of having a credit card including that it is important to start developing a credit history in Canada.
+Should the newcomer(s) choose to apply for a credit card, ensure they understand the terms especially interest charges.